Dr. John Lehrter

-PhD and MS graduate students are accepted through the Department of Marine Sciences at the University of South Alabama.
+PhD and MS graduate students are accepted through the Stokes School of Marine & Environmental Sciences at the University of South Alabama.
 Admission is competitive and requires a minimum GPA of 3.0 and a GRE score of 300 or better for combined verbal and quantitative subtests.
 If you meet these criteria, please send your GRE and GPA scores, a current CV, and a brief statement of research interests to firstname.lastname@example.org.

 We accept undergraduate volunteers who are interested in pursuing science as a career.
 We expect at least a semester-long commitment, during which time you will work on your own project with guidance and consultation from more senior lab members.
 This means that during the semester we expect at least 12 hours per week and during summer at least 20 hours per week, preferably full time.
 Please contact John Lehrter to discuss interests and potential projects.